skraft9/cybersecurity-research-tools/cheatsheets/ssrf.md

-# 🌩️ SSRF (Server-Side Request Forgery) Cheatsheet
+# SSRF (Server-Side Request Forgery) Cheatsheet

 > **⚠️ Ethical Warning:** Research and authorized testing only.
 Hitting internal metadata endpoints on production cloud environments is a critical severity action.

 ---

-## 🧠 1.
-The Types of SSRF
+## 1. The Types of SSRF

-*Understanding the "visibility" you have determines your attack path.*
+*Understanding the visibility you have determines your attack path.*

 ### A. Basic (In-Band) SSRF